Extended deterministic mean-field games: Extended mean-field games

 The mean-field equations are

 We look for solutions of the form $u(x,t)=x^4p(t)+q(t)$.
-Note that the power $x^4$ is the only power for which we are able to use this separation of variables method.
-Plugging this in the previous system, we get:
+Note that the power $x^4$ is the only power for which we can use this separation of variables method.
+This specific choice for $u$ gives